-Here is a big clue to your brain cells–ANYTHING that people are willing to do for free requires you to be the very best there is to make a living at it.
+Here is a big clue to your brain cells–ANYTHING that people are willing to do for free requires you to be the very best to make a living at it.

-The odds of you being a professional sports photographer earning all of your living doing this full-time maybe more difficult than playing the sport professionally.
-The reason is simple, since so many people want to stand on the sidelines and will do whatever it takes to do it even if it is for free.
+The odds of being a professional sports photographer earning all your living doing this full-time may be more complex than playing the sport professionally.
+The reason is that so many people want to stand on the sidelines and do whatever it takes, even for free.

-In sports we call these jock sniffers.
-Well that may sound crude but they just want to be close to the action.
+In sports, we call these jock sniffers.
+That may sound crude, but they want to be close to the action.

 The missions organization pays you little or in some cases NOTHING for your work after all is said and done.
 There are some of us who can walk away with photos worthy of National Geographic.
 I ask you, is it fair and right for missions groups to get all the benefits of having talented photographers shooting for them while the photographers get little or nothing to show for it?

-2. Each person raises their own funds.
-They have their supporters give to the organizations that endorse them and they take a percentage [usually 10%] but this gives people a tax write-off.
-So the entire organization raises their own support.
+2. Each person raises their funds.
+They have their supporters give to the organizations that endorse them, and they take a percentage [usually 10%], but this gives people a tax write-off.
+So the entire organization raises their support.
 Campus Crusade works this way for the most part.

-3. There is often a blending of the two models where a small support staff that might be staff but the majority raise their own support.
+3. There is often a blending of the two models where a small support staff might be staff, but the majority raise their support.

-So if the person who hired you to work on the project is raising their own support then I think you don’t really have a case in the traditional sense in their eyes.
+So if the person who hired you to work on the project is raising their support, then I think you don’t have a case in the traditional sense in their eyes.